Annan Oru Koyil: Production

+The film began production under the title Enga Veettu Thangalakshmi; however it was later changed to Annan Oru Koyil.
+The filming was held at Ooty, Coimbatore and Mysore.
 Ganesan's home, Annai Illam, features in the film.

 Soundtrack

 The music was composed by M. S. Viswanathan, with lyrics by Kannadasan.

-Reception
+Critical reception

 Ananda Vikatan rated the film 53 out of 100, praising Ganesan's performance.